It’s not the events of our lives that shape us, but our beliefs as to what those events mean.

 What does it taste like?

-Click here for more information about how to use submodalities.
+For more information, please read how to use submodalities.

 Before Moving Forward…

-Before moving on, it’s important to note that some of your limiting beliefs may in fact have some basis in reality.
-These beliefs are not based upon assumptions but rather upon facts.
-If they are based upon facts, then you will need to treat these beliefs as “problems” that must be solved.
-They are in essence the physical obstacles that you must circumvent in order to clear the path to your goals.
+Before moving on, it’s important to note that some of your limiting beliefs may, in fact, have some basis in reality.
+These beliefs are not based on assumptions but instead upon facts.
+If they are based on facts, then you will need to treat these beliefs as “problems” that must be solved.
+They are in essence the physical obstacles that you must circumvent to clear the path to your goals.

-Okay, now, if you’re ready to move on, there’s just one more thing you need to do before you start creating a set of empowering beliefs that are congruent with the goals you would like to achieve.
-That one thing is believing in the following three things:
+Okay, there’s just one more thing you need to do before you start creating a set of empowering beliefs that are congruent with the goals you would like to achieve.
+That one thing requires that you convince yourself of the following three things:

-Only once you agree to absorb these three beliefs into your psyche, should you move onward through to the belief transformation process.
+Only and when you accept these three beliefs as being your truth, should you begin working through the belief transformation process.

-You can’t just go through this process and hope that you will change your mind and experience a “happy ever after” ending.
-Whenever you have a high level of emotion invested into something, that emotional investment isn’t going to be easy to overcome.
+You can’t just go through this process and hope that you will change your mind.
+Whenever you have a high level of emotion invested in something it creates a barrier to change.
 You will need to cut your ties, and this will require some work.
 In fact, the deeper the belief and/or conviction, the more difficult this process is going to be and the longer it will take.
-And you must be ready for that.
-After all, your goals are on the line.

 Step 1: Choose Your Desired Outcome

-Your very first step is to choose your desired outcome, thereby gaining clarity about what it is you would like to change.
+Your very first step is to choose your desired outcome.
+This will help you gain clarity about what it is you would like to change.
 Ask yourself:

 What goals would I like to achieve?